RootCellar/RootCellar/README.md

 ### RootCellar
 ---

-Going for a Bachelor's Degree in Computer Science with a Minor in Mathematics at the University of Alaska Fairbanks.

-Working in a programming internship at GVEA (August 2020 - Present)
+Working in a programming internship at GVEA (August 2020 - Present).

 Interested in backend development and server administration.

-Using Linux as a daily driver - School, Work, and Hobbies such as programming and playing video games.
+Been using Linux as a daily driver for a few years to do everything: School, Work, and Hobbies such as programming and playing video games.

+📫 rootcellar9877@gmail.com

 📫 dkmarvel@alaska.edu

-📫 rootcellar9877@gmail.com
+### Education
+---

+University of Alaska Fairbanks
+- BS Computer Science
+- Minor, Mathematics

 ### Programming Languages
 ---

 - Java
+- Kotlin
 - C
 - CUDA
 - Python